tomwallis/PsyUtils/README.md

 ## Testing

+You can run unit tests by typing

+`nosetests -v --with-coverage --cover-package=psyutils`

-You can run unit tests by typing `nosetests -v` from the command line in the project's parent directory.
+from the command line in the project's parent directory.

 ## TODO